kaepek/encoder/README.md

 Drivers for microcontrollers enabling them to read encoders and supporting tooling to aid using them for real world applications.

+# Rotary encoders:

-# Digital encoders:
+## Digital rotary encoders:

-## Supported encoders:
+### Supported digital rotary encoders:

 - [AS5147P](./lib/AS5147P/README.md)

-## DigitalEncoderSPI/DualDigitalEncodersSPI usage example:
+### DigitalRotaryEncoderSPI/DualDigitalRotaryEncodersSPI usage example:

-A digital encoder with an SPI interface can be read by configuring the ```DigitalEncoderPinsSPI``` struct and initalising the ```DigitalEncoderSPI``` class with the pins struct argument.
-Moreover one can choose to initalise the ```DualDigitalEncodersSPI``` class with two ```DigitalEncoderSPI``` instances, this enables reading from two encoders simultaneously maximising the sampling frequency of the combined system.
+A digital encoder with an SPI interface can be read by configuring the ```DigitalEncoderPinsSPI``` struct and initalising the ```DigitalRotaryEncoderSPI``` class with the pins struct argument.
+Moreover one can choose to initalise the ```DualDigitalRotaryEncodersSPI``` class with two ```DigitalRotaryEncoderSPI``` instances, this enables reading from two encoders simultaneously maximising the sampling frequency of the combined system.

 ```
-#include "lib/{ENCODER_NAME}/platform/{MICROCONTROLLER}/digital_encoder.cpp"
+#include "lib/rotary/{ENCODER_NAME}/platform/{MICROCONTROLLER}/digital_rotary_encoder.cpp"
-#include "lib/{ENCODER_NAME}/platform/{MICROCONTROLLER}/dual_digital_encoders.cpp"
+#include "lib/rotary/{ENCODER_NAME}/platform/{MICROCONTROLLER}/dual_digital_rotary_encoders.cpp"

 kaepek::DigitalEncoderPinsSPI enc1_pins = kaepek::DigitalEncoderPinsSPI();
 kaepek::DigitalEncoderPinsSPI enc2_pins = kaepek::DigitalEncoderPinsSPI();
-kaepek::DigitalEncoderSPI enc1;
+kaepek::DigitalRotaryEncoderSPI enc1;
-kaepek::DigitalEncoderSPI enc2;
+kaepek::DigitalRotaryEncoderSPI enc2;
-kaepek::DualDigitalEncodersSPI dualenc;
+kaepek::DualDigitalRotaryEncodersSPI dualenc;

 void setup() {
   // Set encoder pins.